rfmoz/keepconf/README.md

         keepconf -i

-A sample files are located inside "/etc/keepconf/hosts" and "/etc/keepconf/files" for backup all "/etc/*" content in "localhost" plus some commented examples.
+Some sample files are located inside "/etc/keepconf/hosts" and "/etc/keepconf/files" for backup all "/etc/*" content in "localhost" plus some commented examples.
 Run the command for backup them:

         keepconf